 Question : Should we clean our windows prior to you installing our new solar screens ?

 & Answer :We do recommend that you clean your windows before we put your new screens up, as it'll be a lot easier to clean them now, and you'll likely not have to clean them again for quite a while once the screens are up.
 When you do clean them, it is okay if you leave the old screens off your windows, and if you set them aside we will haul them off for you (if you like) so you don't have to deal with the disposing of them.
-Our recommendation for a window cleaning services is Robb Aleman with Summit Window Cleaning 512-745-2239.
-We have worked with Robb for many years, and is not only a valuable source for someone to clean your windows now before the new solar screens put up, but is also a valuable source for someone to clean your widows and screens in the future.
-We trust Robb's ability to correctly remove and properly re-hang the screens in the future when you need a window and screen cleaning.
+Our recommendation for a window cleaning services is Mike Savely with ShineMyGlass.com 512-762-1866 Office@ShineMyGlass.com.
+Mike is really good at window washing, he actually details your windows and knows very well how to take the screens down and put them back up.
+Mike is not only a valuable source for someone to clean your windows now before the new solar screens get put up, but is also a valuable source for someone to clean your widows and screens in the future.
+We trust Mike's ability to correctly remove and properly re-hang the screens in the future when you need a window and screen cleaning.
 It is important to use a trustworthy window washer like this that will not damage your screens and that will re-hang them properly and securely.

 Question : I like to open my windows to let in a breeze during the cooler months, -Will the solar screens allow for a breeze to pass through like my current bug screens ? & Answer : Absolutely !
 The solar screens breathe quite well.
 You will absolutely be able to enjoy the cool outside air through your new screens when needed.